rob-linton/publickeyserver/suredrop/wwwroot/manual.md

 ```

-Deadpack is a command line way to send post quantum end-to-end encrypted files to a person without having to know their identity.
+Surepack is a command line way to send post quantum end-to-end encrypted files to a person without having to know their identity.
 If you choose however, you can link your alias to your email address to make it easier for people to find and send files to you.

 The executable surepack relies on its companion web service suredrop.org, and there are no restrictions or limits provided on creating and storing aliases.
 There are however limits to how many surepacks can be sent and received via suredrop.org.
-(Mainly because I'm not made of money and the Dead Drop service is hosted at my own cost)
+(Mainly because I'm not made of money and the Sure Drop service is hosted at my own cost)
 If this is a problem you can host your own instance of suredrop.org on your own domain.
-Deadpack will happily use your public key server instead.
+Surepack will happily use your public key server instead.
 Instructions on how to do this *TBA*.

 This site is a thought experiment by Rob Linton, a Developer based in Melbourne, Australia, on how to send an anonymous end-to-end encrypted files, and uses Post Quantum Cryptography, specifically Crystal-Kyber.
 Acknowledgement to the BouncyCastle C# Crypto library.